DebugWIRE

 debugWIRE is a serial communications protocol, designed by Atmel.
 It is used for on-chip debugging of AVR microcontrollers.

 Protocol

 debugWIRE is designed as a simpler alternative to JTAG, aimed at microcontrollers (MCUs) with limited resources.
 It is supported by the classic ATtiny and some smaller ATmega MCUs, such as the ATmega328.
 By using debugWIRE one has full read and write access to all memory and full control over the execution flow.
 It supports single-step, run-to-cursor, step-out, and software break instructions.
 A breakpoint (run-to-cursor) will be set by reprogramming the BREAK opcode into the flash memory of the MCU.
 Care must be taken due to the limited number of guaranteed write cycles (10000) of the device.
+To avoid reprogramming the flash use single-step or run-to-cursor which will use the single hardware breakpoint.

 Programmer models

 debugWIRE is supported by all modern hardware debuggers from Microchip.
 This includes Atmel-ICE, JTAGICE3, AVR Dragon, JTAGICE mkII, and SNAP.
 It is also possible to build a cheap debugWIRE hardware debugger based on an open-source Arduino sketch, using a general USB-Serial adaptor or ATtiny85 board, or a CH552 microcontroller.